Elections Nova Scotia Glossary of Terms

 Electoral districts are subdivided into polling divisions.
 Each polling division usually includes 250-450 electors.

 These are the sites where the ballot boxes are set up so you can cast your vote.
+Sometimes also called voting locations.

 This is the first count taken of the ballots as soon as the polls close.
-The count is performed by the Deputy Returning Officer in front of those persons entitled to witness the count.
-The results are then telephoned to the Returning Officer.
+The count is performed by the deputy returning officer in front of those persons entitled to witness the count.
+The results are then telephoned to the returning officer.
 These results are considered unofficial until the Official Addition.

 The leader of the registered political party that wins the most seats in a general election.